thu-info-community/thu-info-app/README.md

 ## Acknowledgement

-Great thanks to the [learnX](https://github.com/robertying/learnX) project, without whose code the migration to React Native would never be as smooth.
+Great thanks to the [learnX](https://github.com/robertying/learnX) project, without referring to whose code the migration to React Native would never be as smooth.

 Best regards to the JavaScript and the React Native community.